Cornmeal Polenta Rolls Recipes

 CREAMY POLENTA - JO COOKS

 Web Gradually whisk in the cornmeal.
+Keep in mind the ratio to make the perfect polenta is 4 parts water to 1 part cornmeal.
 Whisk constantly until the mixture is smooth and begins to thicken.
-Reduce heat to medium-low and cook until tender and thickened but. still creamy, stirring often, about 20 minutes. …
+Reduce heat to medium-low and cook until tender and thickened but still creamy, stirring often, about 20 minutes.

 From jocooks.com